DoctorKhan/Manual-Override-Book/output/final/Manual_Override_Complete_Book.md

 **The Common Pattern:** An emotion arises as energy in the body.
 We either suppress it, or it hijacks our thoughts and actions, creating a Reality Whirlpool.

+I learned this lesson dramatically during my early teaching days.
+A student challenged something I said in class, and I felt a surge of defensive anger.
+Instead of responding immediately, I applied what I'd been practicing—I located the anger as heat in my chest and breathed into it.
+The pause allowed me to respond from wisdom rather than reactivity.
+That moment taught me more about emotional mastery than years of theory.

 **The Practice (Somatic Presence):**

 1. When an emotion arises, locate it as a raw physical sensation in your body (e.g., "tightness in my chest," "heat in my face").